ivan-kleshnin/unredux/3.todos/README.md

 ```

 The last possible appproach (of a "reasonable" set) is used in [Cycle-Onionify](https://github.com/staltz/cycle-onionify).
-Instead of initial state we drop the initial "constant" reducer.
+Instead of initial state we drop-in the initial "constant" reducer.
 Now the typing is fine:

 ```js
 // actions :: Actions